mkurzydlowski/ewp-specs-api-omobilities/README.md

 ----------------------

 Keep in mind that definitions of "sending HEI" and "receiving HEI" come from the "mobility vocabulary", not the "HTTP vocabulary".
-In case of this particular API this means that:
+In the case of this particular API, this means that:

 * **sending HEI == responding HEI** (HEI which is sending the student == HEI which implements the API, *receives* the HTTP request, and responds to it),